-Probability that website A gets MORE sign-ups than website B: 0.028
+The probability that website A gets MORE sign-ups than website B: 0.028

-Probability that website A gets LESS sign-ups than website B: 0.972
+The probability that website A gets LESS sign-ups than website B: 0.972

 Again, we see results showing that website B has a higher sign-up rate than website A at a statistically significant level, same as the result when using the classical Bernoulli model.

 It should be noted that the hierarchical model cannot overcome the limitations of data.
-For example, let’s consider website D and website E. While these two websites have a differing true sign-up rate (website E being better than website D), they have virtually identical click and sign-up data.
+For example, let's consider website D and website E. While these two websites have a differing true sign-up rate (website E being better than website D), they have a virtually identical click and sign-up data.
 If we plot the two posterior distributions for this website, we see they overlap greatly.